Joke Swiebel: Career and activism

-From 1995, Swiebel worked in various positions at the Ministry of Social Affairs and Employment, simultaneously serving as the chair of the Council of Europe's Steering Committee for Equality between 1989 and 1999.
-That year, she was elected as a member of the European Parliament and served until 2004.
+From 1995, Swiebel worked in various positions at the Ministry of Social Affairs and Employment, simultaneously serving as the chair of the Council of Europe's Steering Committee for Equality between 1989 and 1995.
+In 1999, she was elected as a Member of the European Parliament for the Dutch Labour Party and served until 2004.
 During her tenure, Swiebel was involved in legislation and produced reports which focused on free movement of persons throughout the European Union (EU), including asylum and migration laws.
-She proposed anti-discrimination legislation and an expansion of the EU Charter of Fundamental Rights, although her proposal in 2003 to adopt same-sex marriage for the EU was rejected until 2004.
-She worked on expanding equal opportunities and treatment of all persons in the member states and stressed the need to analyze the impact of anti-terrorism policies on human rights, noting that police misconduct and judicial deficiencies often impacted citizen's rights.
+She proposed anti-discrimination legislation and an expansion of the EU Charter of Fundamental Rights.
+She worked on expanding equal opportunities for, and equal treatment of all persons in the member states and stressed the need to analyze the impact of anti-terrorism policies on human rights, noting that police misconduct and judicial deficiencies often impacted citizen's rights.

-After retiring from politics, Swiebel continued her activism, attending the International Conference on LGBT Human Rights, hosted at the 2006 World Outgames in Montreal.
+After retiring from politics, Swiebel continued her activism, inter alia as Co-President o the International Conference on LGBT Human Rights, hosted at the 2006 World Outgames in Montreal.
 She was one of the primary drafters of the Declaration of Montreal.
 Her published works focus on human rights and policy.
 In articles such as Lesbian, Gay, Bisexual and Transgender Human Rights: The Search for an International Strategy, she has analyzed the different stances between the EU and the UN with regard to their ability to protect rights.
 Scholars like Elizabeth Baisley and Kathleen A. Lahey have noted Swiebel's conclusion that the diversity in member states of the UN makes its policies more susceptible to conservative, traditional and religious pressures than those policies adopted by member states of the EU.
 Among many other contributions, she served as the chair of the Dutch Coordination of the European Women’s Lobby and on the board of the International Archives for the Women's Movement from 2005 to 2007.
 The following year, she became chair of the International Gay and Lesbian Information Center and Archive, serving until 2012.
 Between 2013 and 2017, Swiebel was chair of the Clara Wichmann Association for Women and Law.
 In 2019, Swiebel was awarded the Ministry of Emancipation's Jos Brink Oeuvre Prize, for her lifetime of work on behalf of the LGBT community.